bitmovin/bitmovin-player-android-samples/README.md

         <uses-permission android:name="android.permission.INTERNET" />

-1. If the Bitmovin Android SDK is used to download content for offline playback, also add the permission for checking the network state
+1. If the Bitmovin Android SDK is used to download content for offline playback, the following dependency has to be added:

+         implementation 'androidx.localbroadcastmanager:localbroadcastmanager:1.0.0'

+    In addition, also add the permission for checking the network state

         <uses-permission android:name="android.permission.ACCESS_NETWORK_STATE" />